| | |

 Often, there is a side dish you most look forward to during the holiday feast.
 For many, that dish is sweet potato casserole.

-But did you ever wonder what its origins are?
+But have you ever wondered what its origins are?
+Much of history lies in the topping.

 Celebrating the 100th year of the Sweet Potato Casserole, the Smithsonian writes: